-When Boy Meets World fused with professional wrestling in 1995 and ’96, the result was nostalgically unforgettable.
+The result was nostalgically unforgettable when Boy Meets World fused with professional wrestling in 1995 and ’96.
 Here’s how Big Van Vader, almost by fate, became the father of a school bully on this beloved family sitcom.

 It’s become a genuine part of the zeitgeist now, what with the theme song and Mr. Feeny.
 Not to mention the recent sequel/spinoff series “Girl Meets World,” which focused on Corey and Topanga’s daughter.